xavierallem/Summary1/README.md

 6. Push the changes to the remote repository

 ## Step 4 : Learn About the culture of our company
-Culture is more important for us that code.
+Culture is more important for us than code.

 ****Know our mission :**** bit.ly/iotiotvision[](bit.ly/iotiotvision)